Aja (song): Samples

-Shortly after the conclusion of the Aja sessions, Becker and Fagen agreed to write and record "FM (No Static At All)", the theme song for the movie FM.
-It failed at the box office, but the single was a modest hit, reaching #22 on the Billboard chart.
-In order to avoid promoting their FM competitors, many Top 40 AM stations played a version with the "A" from the chorus of "Aja", harmonically compatible, spliced in over the "F" in "FM".
+Shortly after the conclusion of the Aja sessions, Becker and Fagen agreed to write and record "FM (No Static at All)", the theme song for the film FM.
+While the film failed critically and commercially, the single was a modest hit, reaching #22 on the Billboard chart.
+In order to avoid promoting their FM radio competitors, many Top 40 AM radio stations played a version of "FM" with the "A" sound from the chorus of "Aja", harmonically compatible, spliced over the "F" in "FM".